nghia71/mcc_api/README.md

 ### Problem Three: Find the sequence of moves
 #### The problem: *A knight stand on a square in the 3x3 chessboard.
 The squares on the board are number 1 to 9 from the top to the bottom row and from left to right.
 The number of the square where the knight stands is the position of the knight.
 Given the position, find the sequence of numbers that representing the squares the knight visit, each once, before return to the original squares.*

+So this is how the board looks like:

+    1 2 3
+    4 5 6
+    7 8 9

+So from 1, you can move to 6 or 8.
+From 6 you can move to 7, but not back to 1, and so on.

 Again, a sample position is given

     ########################################